 There is no minimum age to apply, but the requirement of a high school education or work experience for each principal applicant at the time of application will effectively disqualify most persons who are under age 18.

 There is no fee to pay to enter the program.
-However, if you are selected there will be costs associated with your interview process including:
+However, there are some costs associated with the visa interview and case preparation, such as:

 - Interview Fees: $330/person- remember this fee is NOT refundable